- Search The Registry

 - About Us

 - My Account

 *The birth of Forest Whitaker in 1961 is marked on this date.
-He is an African American actor, producer and director of film, stage and television.
+He is a Black actor, producer and director of film, stage and television.

 Forest Steven Whitaker was born in Longview, Texas.
 One of four children, his father Forest Whitaker, Jr. was an insurance man and his mother Laura Francis Smith was a teacher.
 His mother put herself through college and earned two Masters Degrees while raising her children.
 Forest has two younger brothers, Kenn and Damon, an older sister Deborah and his grandfather was novelist Forest Whitaker, Sr.

 The family moved to the Los Angeles area when Whitaker was a toddler.
 Whitaker attended Palisades High School, where he was all-league defensive tackle on the football team.
 Whitaker attended California State Poly Pomona on a football scholarship, but left due to a debilitating back injury.
 He was accepted to the Music Conservatory at the University of Southern California to study opera as a tenor, and was then accepted into the Drama Conservatory.
 He graduated from USC in 1982.
 He also earned a scholarship to the Berkeley, California branch of the Drama Studio London.